 “She’s more depressed than they’ve ever seen her,” Gilmore said.
 Tavi’s mental health counselor could not be reached for this story.

 Gilmore said Tavi’s doctors at Seattle Children’s have requested that she move up her Make-A-Wish trip to London from July to March.

 “[Tavi’s doctors] are worried about something else coming up on the scans by July,” she said.

 Tavi’s surprise birthday party— which will include a truck with video games and which Gilmore wants to take place at their local community center— may also take place in March.

-Gilmore said she hadn’t yet started planning the Make-A-Wish trip but that for Tavi’s birthday, she hopes her daughter receives one simple yet essential gift from it.
+Gilmore said she hadn’t yet started planning the Make-A-Wish trip, but that for Tavi’s birthday she hopes her daughter receives one simple yet essential gift.

 “Love,” Gilmore said, “because I know that she’s depressed that she doesn’t have close friends and she feels lonely.
 I hope that it shows that she does have people that care for her.”